ioBroker/ioBroker.history/docs/en/README.md

 ## Settings

 - **Storage directory** - Path to the directory, where the files will be stored.
-It can be done relative to "iobroker-data" or absolute, like "/mnt/history" or "D:/History"
+It can be done relative to `iobroker-data` or absolute, like `/mnt/history` or `D:/History`
 - **Maximal number of stored in RAM values** - After this number of values reached in RAM they will be saved on disk.
 - **Store origin of value** - If "from" field will be stored too.
 Can save place on disk.
 - **De-bounce interval** - Protection against too often changes of some value and defined tha time in ms in which after one value change other changes are not logged
 - **Storage retention** - How many values in the past will be stored on disk.
 - **Log unchanged values any(s)** - When using "log changes only" you can set a time interval in seconds here after which also unchanged values will be re-logged into the DB

-Most of these values will be pre filled on the detail settings for the datapoint and can be changed there.
-Additionally you can an "alias ID" on the datapoint page.
+Most of these values will be pre-filled on the detail settings for the datapoint and can be changed there.
+Additionally, you can an "alias ID" on the datapoint page.
 With this you can, e.g. after switching a device and datapoint names changed, still log the data to the former ID by just entering this ID there and all data will be logged as this one.

 ## Access values from Javascript adapter